dwiknrd/llm_coursebook/README.md

 ## Module 4: Build Chat AI apps with Streamlit + LangChain

 - **Build Chat AI apps with Streamlit + LangChain**
+   - Introduction to Streamlit and LangChain
+   - Building the Chat Interface
+   - Integrating NLP with LangChain
+   - Building a Simple Chatbot
+   - Adding Advanced Features
+   - Deployment and Sharing

 - **Optimizing Large Language Models (LLM) for Performance Enhancement**
    - Demonstration of using LlamaIndex